Getting Started with our Tasmota Products

 1. Navigate to Settings → Addons → Mosquitto

-2. Click "Configuration".
-If you cannot see this, you may need to enable advanced mode (Click on your name in the bottom right → Advanced Mode)
+You may need to enable advanced mode (Click on your name in the bottom) if you cannot see this. right → Advanced Mode)

 3. Add the following to the "Logins" box.
 (Replace tas-user and tas-password with credentials of your choosing)